 I wanted to buy this one right away, mainly because of how hilarious the words on the label are.
-Also, the brand focuses on empowering women through their products and charitable giving.
+Also, the brand focuses on empowering women through its products and charitable giving.
 This tends to make me yell, “sold!”

 A few bad reviews made me iffy, but I’m so glad “I do what I want” and made the purchase anyway.
 It is smaller than the others listed, but it burns so clean and smells amazing!
-It’s super earthy which has a universal appeal.
+It’s super earthy and has a universal appeal.
 For this reason, I find it to be a gift for both the gals and the guys.

-7. Serenity – BareSEE ON AMAZON
+7. Serenity – BareVIEW PRICE

 The company that creates this candle (Bare) is all about minimalism.
 You can definitely see this theme in their products as their candles pack quite a punch of fragrance into one jar.
 If you like the idea of your home smelling like a botanical, serenity might be the best all-natural soy wax candle for you.

 I keep this particular candle in my bathroom and light it right before taking a bubble bath with lavender Epson salt.
-There is something so enchanting about the lilac scent of this candle that makes it stand-out among all other soy candles.
+There is something so enchanting about the lilac scent of this candle that makes it stand out among all other soy candles.